AdaCore/spark2014/docs/lrm/source/packages.rst

 #.
 [The Initial_Condition aspect gives a proof obligation to show that the
-   implementation of the ``package_specification`` and its body satisfy the predicate given in the Initial_Condition aspect.
-The Boolean expression of the Initial_Condition aspect of a package shall only depend on properties of the state of the package specifying the Initial_Condition aspect otherwise it will not be possible to discharge the proof obligation by analysis of the package alone.]
+   implementation of the ``package_specification`` and its body satisfy the predicate given in the Initial_Condition aspect.]

 .. centered:: **Examples**